pertamaks/xtramilesTest/Readme.md

 ## Installation

 1. Copy the MySeleniumProject in your local machine
-2. Open the solution in Visual Studio and restore the dependencies packages by running following code
+2. Open the solution in Visual Studio or Windows PowerShell and restore the dependencies packages by running following code
 ```bash
     dotnet restore
 ```